FULL PRIVACY NOTICE

 We will use this data to deal with all matters relating to the Fund, including its administration and management.
 This can include the processing of your personal data for all or any of the following purposes:

-- for statistical and financial modelling and reference purposes (for example, when we assess how much money is needed to provide members’ benefits and how that money should be invested).
+- For statistical and financial modelling and reference purposes (for example, when we assess how much money is needed to provide members’ and beneficiaries benefits and how that money should be invested).

 Organisations that we may share your personal data with